Harrold Country Home CSA (Community Supported Agriculture)

 Our CSA is a group of local people who purchase an annual membership and commit to pitchin’ in at some point during the growing season.
 In return, they receive a 10% discount on our products.
 Unlike most CSAs, where you buy a set share and pre-pay for the full amount, we like to keep it flexible so you can get more of what you want and less filler items.
 Members are invited to come out and visit the gardens, and if they are keen on putting in some sweat equity, getting their hands dirty doing some work.
 We welcome and appreciate the help!
 We also operate a food scrap collection system where scraps become chicken or pig food and compost rather than rotting in a landfill.

 Our vegetables and fruits are available in-season.
 Some items that we produce in higher quantities (such as raspberries) are available frozen as well as fresh.
 Eggs are available year round.

-CSA memberships are for one growing season.
+CSA memberships are for one year.
 We will send out a weekly email advertising what is available.
 Members can choose to pick-up their order from the farm or “shop” the gardens to select the items they want.
-Off-site meetings could also be arranged.
+In town deliveries can happen weekly.

 WHAT WE GROW

 We are always adding something more or trying something new.
-This year we’re going to give artichokes a try and are putting in some strawberry plants, hardy kiwi vines, grape vines, and a few paw paw trees.
 We also hope to add some chestnuts and heartnuts into the pasture to make a silvo-pasture for future years.

 Orchard Fruit (Limited Availability)